 “virtue (social); morality” in Confucianism

 “quality; “merit; virtuous deeds” in Buddhism.

 This came up today when talking with a student.
-It’s a slippery term, because in the west we also have more than one concept of virtue.
-Now notice above in the definition how Taoism, Confucianism And Buddhism actually hold to what De (virtue) means in a different manner.
-So in truth, literally everyone does have a different way of holding virtue and that is a clue.
+It’s a slippery term because in the west we also have more than one concept of virtue.
+Now notice above in the definition of how Taoism, Confucianism, and Buddhism hold to what De (virtue) means in a different manner.
+So in truth, literally everyone does have a different way of holding virtue, and that is a clue.

-From my perspective De is important in how we flow and are authentic to our essence.
-So from a Taoist perspective it is natural to look more inward in defining De. (side note: also always factor in how outside influences interplay with you.)
-However, on average more people than not tend to only focus and look outward to define De (as morality, to do what is right).
-To cut it down with judgement and then force yourself to fit into society.
+From my perspective, De is essential in how we flow and are authentic to our essence.
+So from a Taoist perspective, it is natural to look more inward in defining De. (side note: also always factor in how outside influences interplay with you.)
+However, on average more people than not tend only to focus and look outward to define De (as morality, to do what is right).
+To cut it down with judgment and then force yourself to fit into society.

 Society is now changing in deeper manners, the conflicts between our individual rights compared to social pressures are increasing and shifting.
-The west is evolving into a deeply legalistic society, where social engineering is happening at an ever grander scale, trying to hammer down rules for everything…
+The west is evolving into a profoundly legalistic society, where social engineering is happening at an ever grander scale, trying to hammer down rules for everything.

 So the question of how to hold De for each of us, how to be authentic is going to be a very interesting challenge for many of us.